 The mission of Greenwich Library is to provide exceptional resources, programs and services that promote the joy of lifelong learning and discovery, and to offer a welcoming place for people to gather and share experiences.
 One of the Library’s core values is to ensure free and convenient access to information.

-The Greenwich Library, which includes the main building and the Cos Cob and Byram Shubert branches, is both a publicly and privately supported library and shall maintain free access to use of its resources to the fullest extent possible.
-Such use is intended for the residents of the town of Greenwich as well as those afforded borrowing privileges by the Board of Trustees.
+Greenwich Library, which includes the Main building and the Cos Cob and Byram branches, is both a publicly and privately supported library and shall maintain free access to use of its resources to the fullest extent reasonably possible, subject to Library policies, rules, and guidelines, and the constraints of funding, Library staff availability, and demand for particular resources.
+Such use is intended for the residents of the Town of Greenwich as well as those afforded borrowing privileges by the Board of Trustees or the Library Director.

-a.
-The Greenwich Library shall permit free use of materials and services within the Library buildings as well as attempt to provide these services to those residents incapable of physically accessing these resources.
+- Greenwich Library shall permit free use of materials and services within the Library buildings as well as attempt to provide remote access to those patrons incapable of physically accessing these resources.

-c.
-Greenwich Library allows others to acquire a library card for an annual fee.
-Regulations covering such card acquisition and the fee schedule shall be made available to the public and reviewed annually.
+- Greenwich Library allows others to acquire a library card for an annual fee.